jpmorganchase/java-lint-assert/Readme.md

 * install core and plugin jars into your local maven repo and into `build` dir under the project root

-To see the plugin in action, `cd .\client` and run `gradle cleanTest test -i` .
+To see the plugin in action, `cd .\client` and run `gradle cleanTest test` .
 You should see the summary table:

 | Package  | Test file name | Test method name  | # asserts  |
 | :-------------: |:-------------:| :-------------:|  :-------------:|